 What do you offer that is going to be of benefit to your target customer?
 In what ways will your service or product improve their life?
 In other words, why should they buy it?

 Work out what you need to say to people about your offer and how best to get its message across.
-Are you going to support its benefits with information about its features, your company, your staff or your service (guarantees and warranties etc)?
+Are you going to support its benefits with information about its features, your company, your staff or your service (such as guarantees and warranties)?
 A good starting point is to ask yourself what you want to know about a company before buying a specific product or service.